amadzai/nft-mint-and-merge/README.md

 <img src="./screenshots/5.png" alt="WarriorsNFT Home Page when checking burnt tokens and balance">

 6. After all NFTs have been minted, the "Check Merge Eligibility" button will disappear, and there will be no more new Summon cards to mint.
 Currently, there is 18 total NFTs.
+Restart the network and clear the MetaMask activity data to use again.

+## Limitations & Future Improvements :no_entry:
+1. No backend implementation: Currently, all logic is handled on-chain and through the front-end.
+   Can be improved by adding API endpoints to mint, retrieve, and merge user NFTs that are connected with their wallets, as well as a database to store these data off-chain.

+2. Simple single-page dapp: There is only one page as of now, with a simple UI and style.
+   Separate pages for minting, merging, viewing collection, and a guide displaying the gacha system and rarities will create a better user experience.

+3. Lack of smart contract tests: There is only one test script that is not robust, which only tests the payment and ownership of an NFT.
+   Can be improved by creating more smart contract test scripts that are able to test edge cases and all the different functionalities of the contract.

+## Process :bulb:

+## FAQ :question: